 The same concept applies to mailing addresses.
 While you may see that 1234 South Main Street, 1234 So Main Street and 1234 S Main St are duplicate addresses, most computers won’t.
 If these duplicates are neglected, you send the same piece of mail to one person or address three or four times, resulting in a waste of money on print and postage.
 The same occurs when sending an email broadcast.

-This can also happen with consumers at business address.
+Duplication can also happen with consumers at business address.
 If your business primarily uses B2B marketing, it is not uncommon to have multiple contacts at the same company.
 These would not be considered duplicates because the intended contacts are different individuals.
-In this circumstance, you are left with two choices: send the offer to all contacts or remove duplicates based on specific criteria.
-Depending on the offer and strategy, it’s possible that sending only one mail piece, to a targeted title or department, would be more cost-effective than sending to all of the contacts for that company.
+In this circumstance, you have two choices: send the offer to all contacts or remove duplicates based on specific criteria.
+Depending on the offer and strategy, it’s possible that sending only one mail piece, to a targeted title or department, would be more cost-effective than mailing to all of the contacts for that company.

-At ANS, we have received multiple mailings with the same offer, where one may have sufficed.
-Most recently, we received eight mail pieces, that were identical, but addressed to eight individuals within the company.
+At ANS, we have received multiple mailings with the same offer.
+One piece would have been sufficient.
+Most recently, we received eight mail pieces, that were identical, but sent to eight individuals within the company.
 Since our company is relatively small, eight is a large amount.
 With a tighter strategy and some deduplication, this mailer could have saved sending a few mailers to our firm.

 Data duplication costs add up.
 Suppose you are going to send out a direct mail campaign to 5,000 leads and the cost to print and mail the piece was $0.55 each.
-If just 1% of your file is duplicated, you are wasting $27.50 every time you mail.
+If just 1% of your file are duplicates, you are wasting $27.50 every time you mail.
 If you mail quarterly, that cost starts to add up.